Skip to content

 The configuration screen enables you to register software, configure ‘Recording Path’ for storing the recording files, configure ‘Default Time Zone’, start/ stop the ‘3CX Monitor’ service and connect to the 3CX Monitor web portal.

-Start/ Stop Service
+Start/ Stop Service #

-1. At the footer of the 3CX Monitor Setup configuration screen, click Start button to start the ‘3CX Monitor’ service.
+1. At the footer of the 3CX Monitor Setup configuration screen, click the Start button to start the ‘3CX Monitor’ service.

 2. Click Stop to stop the service.

-Note: You can monitor the status of ‘3CX Monitor’ service at the footer of the ‘Recordings’ screen.
+You can monitor the status of ‘3CX Monitor’ service at the footer of the ‘Recordings’ screen.
 Typically, the status values are ‘Running’, ‘Stopped’ or ‘Unknown’.

 Recordings #